flyteorg/flytesnacks/cookbook/docs/userguide_setup.rst

 Visualizing Workflows
 ^^^^^^^^^^^^^^^^^^^^^

 Workflows can be visualized as DAGs on the UI.
-You can visualize workflows on the browser and in the terminal by *just* using your terminal.
+However, you can visualize workflows on the browser and in the terminal by *just* using your terminal.

 To view workflow on the browser: